niratokage125/sunhaven-mod-smart-hoe/README.md

 ## Options

-Do not Hoe Tiles : If enabled, floor tiles are no longer hoed by tools. (like Earthquake)
+Do Not Hoe Tiles : If enabled, floor tiles are no longer hoed by tools. (like Earthquake)

 ## How to Install